 the Modest Sphinx or Poplar Sphinx

-This moth is recorded in Suffolk County.
+This moth is recorded in Richmond County.
 It is fond of poplars and

 They are common on Prince Edward Island.

 This appears to be an uncommon species.
-It has been
+Although not officially

-recorded for Suffolk, and it is reported for northeastern New Jersey
+recorded for Richmond, they are reported for northeastern New Jersey

 Named for the dull grey-blue spot (minus dark pupil) in the hindwing,

-this moth has a wide distribution and is probably common in Suffolk
+this moth has a wide distribution and is probably common in Richmond

 I regularly see them on Prince Edward Island, and they are reported